CRISP: Compressed Reasoning via Iterative Self-Policy Distillation: Effect of KL Divergence Direction in

 \subsection{Experimental Setup}

-We compare reverse and forward KL on Qwen3-8B and Qwen3-14B with exactly the same setup as in Table \ref{tab:main}, where teacher is updated every 50 steps.
-Validation pass@1 (8 samples) is measured on MATH-500, AIME~2024, and AIME~2025 every 10 steps.
+We compare three divergences on Qwen3-8B: reverse KL, forward KL, and their symmetric combination, the Jensen--Shannon divergence (JSD).
+All three use the full-vocab setup of Table~\ref{tab:main} with the teacher refreshed every 50 steps, and differ only in the divergence.
+We track validation accuracy (mean@8) and mean response length on MATH-500 and AIME 2024 every 20 steps.